Skip to main content

 Appeasement

-People said that he brought disaster in his life that day.
-But Aniruddha often thought that he did not rescue Bondita, rather Bandita showed him the way to freedom by taking care of his home with her little Alta-clad hands.
+People said that he brought disaster into his life that day.
+But Aniruddha often thought that he did not rescue Bondita; rather, Bondita showed him the way to freedom by taking care of his home with her little Alta-clad hands.
 He never told anyone that.
 Nobody would understand.
 Not even Bondita.
 She brought a touch of femininity to the deprived house and made it a home again.
 Aniruddha was repeatedly assured by her thoughts that his stubbornness was different but not madness, even if no one else understood the meaning behind his words, little Bondita surprisingly understood why he said what he said.
 At first, seeing her around, seeing the vermilion on her hairline, he felt a little uncomfortable.
 Maybe that's why he would sometimes be rude to her.
 But like others, she was not the girl to keep quiet in fear.
 By questioning everything, she points out Aniruddha's mistakes, which no one else had ever done before.
-Aniruddha was not deprived of the Midas touch in which she bound the whole family.
+Aniruddha was not deprived of the Midas touch that bound the whole family.
 Admiring her keen intellect, he saw her desire to learn, interest and respect for her studies, Barrister Aniruddha Roy Chowdhury saw a bit of himself in her.
 Beginning with a teacher-student relationship, a loving friendship developed between them.
 That's when it happened.

 On the one hand, almost immediately after the start of her period, a Satyanarayana Puja was performed, and Jyathamoshai and the neighbours started talking about her.
 Bondita was a minor, a mere child whose play days were barely over.
 Neither her mind nor her body was fit to establish a relationship with her husband.
 Who would understand that?
 On the one hand, it was very difficult to stay away from Bondita.
 Her suffering was not unknown to Aniruddha.
 But what could he say to her?
 She was not mature enough to understand the nuances of his love.

 With whom could Aniruddha share his dilemma?
 Soudamini helped him during this turmoil by wiping away his sense of guilt towards her and clarifying her feelings.
 She became a friend.
 Aniruddha understood the mistakes he made at a young age.
 What he thought was love was a habit.
 As his sense of guilt faded, his affection for Bondita grew stronger.
 But he didn't want to make any mistakes.
 He didn't know what Bondita understood, but he thought in his heart that the day he realised that Bondita was old enough to understand the complexity of their relationship, he would tell everything to his wife.
-Now was the time for him to wait, the responsibility of fulfilling the dream of Bondita was on his shoulders.
-She would grow up, and show the path to other girls, that was Aniruddha's only dream.
+Now was the time for him to wait; the responsibility of fulfilling the dream of Bondita was on his shoulders.
+She would grow up and show the path to other girls, that was Aniruddha's only dream.

 "Right, do you understand, Bouma?"
 Stopping at the words of Trilochan, Bondita nodded, and a frown appeared on the face of the stranger.